Chaotic Waveform-based Signal Design for Noncoherent SWIPT Receivers: Waveform Design and BER-Energy Trade-off Characterization

 Information and energy contents are two contrasting criteria as far as the design of a waveform is concerned.
 While randomness by means of correlation in the transmitted signal is beneficial for obtaining higher $z_{\rm DC}$, it comes at the cost of degraded ${\rm SR}$, and vice-versa.
 In this context, for a given $\beta$, increasing $\phi$ results in diminishing correlation within a SR-DCSK frame, which translates to a deteriorating $z_{\rm DC}$ and an enhanced ${\rm SR}$ performance, respectively.
 Note that, this observation is in line with the claims made in \cite{corrl}, where the contrasting roles of correlation in both information and energy transfers are investigated.
 Thus, we arrive at the following question: what is the optimal SR-DCSK frame structure for simultaneous noncoherent information and energy transfer?
 Moreover, for a fixed transmission power, we also decide on the number of antennas at the receiver, which are used for information and energy extraction from the received signal, respectively.
 In this context, we propose to define the ${\rm SR}-z_{\rm DC}$ region as follows.
 Without any loss of generality, by assuming that the transmitter sends SR-DCSK frames of length $\beta+\phi$, the ${\rm SR}-z_{\rm DC}$ region is defined as

 where $z_{\rm DC}$ is obtained from Theorem \ref{theoeh1} based on the channel conditions and for a suitable set of $\phi$ and $K$, such that $K+M=N$.
-Moreover, ${\rm SR}^{\rm M}$ and $z_{\rm DC}^{\rm M}$ denotes the minimum acceptable success rate and harvested DC, respectively.
+We also observe that $\phi$ is a crucial factor in this ${\rm SR}-z_{\rm DC}$ region characterization, i.e., the chaotic repetition mechanism forms an integral part of the proposed system design.
+This is because, we have $\beta=\zeta\phi$, where $\zeta$ is the number of replicas of the information modulated chaotic component of length $\phi$, i.e., $\frac{\beta}{\phi} \in \mathbb{Z}^+$.
+Furthermore, ${\rm SR}^{\rm M}$ and $z_{\rm DC}^{\rm M}$ denotes the minimum acceptable success rate and harvested DC, respectively.

 Note that the parameter $\beta$ is fixed for the ${\rm SR}-z_{\rm DC}$ region defined in \eqref{regdef} and that it has three control parameters, namely, $\phi,M,$ and $K$, respectively.
 To obtain more analytical insights, we consider the following extreme scenarios. \begin{enumerate} \item Achievable ${\rm SR}$ when $M=N$, and \item Harvested DC corresponding to $K=N$. \end{enumerate}